 I am Professor at the Department of Media and Communication, University of Oslo in Norway, where I co-direct the Center for the Study of Political Communication.
-In addition, I am currently President of EUPRERA, Norwegian editor for the journal Rhetorica Scandinavica and regional editor for Public Relations Inquiry.
+In addition, I am Past President of EUPRERA, Norwegian editor for the journal Rhetorica Scandinavica and regional editor for Public Relations Inquiry.

 My main research interest is rhetorical and sociological approaches to public relations/strategic communication.
 I have also conducted research on news coverage of issues such as the environment.
 My first professorship was in communication and management, while I now have a professorship in journalism given my work on source strategies and news coverage as such.
 My research is organized in the following (overlapping) streams:

 My work on rhetoric and public relations has particularly focused on developing a full-fledged rhetoric for public relations by using key notions such as ethos, topics, rhetorical situation, and apologia.
-In many of my publications I have forwarded the idea that to build such a rhetoric, researchers should focus on developing typologies of archetypical public relations strategies in specific generic situations.
+In many of my publications I have forwarded the idea that to build such a rhetoric, researchers should focus on developing typologies of archetypes of public relations strategies in specific generic situations.

 There is considerable overlap between the work that belong to this category and the previous one.
 Lately I have for instance been working with the notion of rhetorical citizenship and argued that communication is also a corporate responsibility.
 In addition, however, I have sought to develop a particular sociological rhetoric that not only focuses on rhetoric, but also takes into account a broader notion of different types of capital.
 This provides a link to the next research cluster: